 With no options available, we decided the only thing we could do was fly the patient out ourselves.
 Hospitals in Bangkok said they could admit the patient, as long as we found a way to transport her there.
 Bangkok was the choice as we opted for the shortest route.

 We built an entire stretcher with machines on it, wires protruding, oxygen tanks, only to remember we had a patient to insert into all this.
 The end result was a stretcher with a tower of equipment on top and on both sides.
 It took five hours to move the patient from her bed and to reconnect her to our systems.

 Thanks to Vietnam Airlines, we procured an ATR aircraft, an aircraft with a large cargo door, and together with their technicians we reconfigured the inner part of the plane, leaving an island of chairs in the mid-section for the stretcher to be installed on top, while the support team sat at the back.
 We took the flight with around five doctors and a nurse.
 We had a biomedical engineer, who controlled the electricity supply — we had to carry a lot of batteries — plus we also had a lab technician with a portable unit, just in case.
 We landed in Bangkok having successfully kept the patient well and alive.

 The Thai Hospital proved to be another challenge as they had never moved a patient from one ECMO unit to another.
 Worse, the units were not of the same make.
 So, over the ensuing three hours, we had to do it for them.

 Only on the flight back did we start to grasp the success of the transfer and the implications of it.
 The patient?
 She stayed in hospital for three months, survived and returned home.

 In Safe Hands

-At our clinic, we now have the most experienced medical evacuation team in the country and have become regarded as an authority in these matters.
-Although we started with small cases, we have established Vietnam as one of only seven countries capable of doing ECMO evacuations worldwide.
+At our clinic, we now have a highly experienced medical evacuation team and have become regarded as an authority in these matters.
+Although we started with small cases, we have established Vietnam as one of only seven countries worldwide capable of doing ECMO evacuations.